katenuss/ps_211/lecture6.md

 color: indigo-light
 ---

-# That's all for today!
+# Time for Lecture 7!
-See you Tuesday for the Exam 1 review session!